jeremmfr/terraform-provider-junos/docs/resources/bgp_group.md

   NLRI type.
   Need to be `any`, `flow`, `labeled-unicast`, `unicast` or `multicast`.
 - **accepted_prefix_limit** (Optional, Block)
-  Define maximum number of prefixes accepted from a peer and options.
+  Define maximum number of prefixes accepted from a peer.
   - **maximum** (Required, Number)
     Maximum number of prefixes accepted from a peer (1..4294967295).
   - **teardown** (Optional, Number)